whitemike889/kube-lego/README.md

 >  supports is **1.8**.
 The officially endorsed successor is
 >  **[cert-manager](https://github.com/jetstack/cert-manager/)**.
 >
->  TODO: Migration guide in cert-manager
+>  If you are a current user of kube-lego, you can find a migration guide [here](https://github.com/jetstack/cert-manager/blob/master/docs/user-guides/migrating-from-kube-lego.md).
 >
 >  :warning: